nysbc/appion-protomo/README.md

 CTF correction can be accomplished through a number of different methods that are not discussed in depth here.

-The following list orders CTF estimation and correction methods by their approximate accuracy (from most accurate to least) based on a typically-collected tilt-series of a reasonably thick specimen (~100+ nm):
+The following list orders CTF estimation and correction methods by their approximate accuracy (from most accurate to least) based on a typically-collected tilt-series of a reasonably thick specimen (~100+ nm) with uniformly-distributed particles in the z-direction:

 - Per-particle tilt image fine estimation and correction that takes into account overlapping objects in each tilt image of each particle and accounts for the 3D location of each particle.